LIT-Protocol/lit-js-sdk/README.md

 ## State of the network today

-Right now, the LIT Protocol is in an alpha state.
-It is unaudited and the nodes are not as distributed as they will be when we launch a mainnet.
+Right now, the LIT Protocol is in an alpha state and the creators are running all the nodes.
+It is unaudited and the nodes are not distributed yet.
 There are various security improvements to be made, and cryptoeconomic guarantees as a result of staking are not in place yet.
-However, we believe it is highly unlikely that any locked or private content would leak or be exposed given that the architecture of the network is inherently secure and private.
+However, we believe it is highly unlikely that any locked or private content would leak or be exposed.

 ## How does the LIT protocol work?

-This SDK will encrypt your content, split the key, and upload key fragments to independent LIT Protocol nodes.
-When someone wants to access the content, the SDK will send a signed message and a merkle proof that proves that they own the NFT associated with the content.
-The LIT nodes will then send down the key fragements and the SDK will combine them and decrypt the content.
+This SDK will encrypt your content, and upload your conditions for decryption to each LIT node.
+When someone wants to access the content, the SDK will send a signed message that proves that they own the NFT associated with the content to each LIT node.
+The LIT nodes will then send down the decryption shares and the SDK will combine them and decrypt the content.

 ## Installation